You Shall Call His Name “Immanuel”

 With that said, below is the literal translation of our verse:

-Therefore the Lord himself shall give you [plural] a sign.
+Therefore, the Lord himself shall give you [plural] a sign.
 Behold, the young woman conceived, and you [m/f sing.] shall bring forth a son, and you [m/f sing.] shall call his name Immanuel.

 Now, there are questions that need to be asked: To whom is YHVH speaking?
 Who is the young woman that will give birth?
 And the last but not the least is: Who is the son to whom YHVH is referring?
+To answer to the first question, we need to see the context of the whole chapter and more particularly of the preceding verses (Isa 7:10-13).

 And Yehovah spoke again to Achaz, saying, “Ask a sign for yourself from Yehovah your Elohim; make deep the request or make it high.”
 But Achaz said, “I do not ask nor try Yehovah!”
 And he said, “Hear now, O house of David?!
 Is it not enough that you weary men, that you weary my Elohim also?
 (Isa 7:10-13)